J–1 Review and Recommendation Process

 A “facility” is the place where the physician will practice.
 It may be different from the employer’s principal business location and it may be one of the employer’s practice sites.

 A waiver application must include a letter from the “head of the facility” where the physician will practice.
 This should be the person who will have day-to-day management responsibility for the facility and the physician, including scheduling of physicians.
-If the letter is signed by anyone else in the organization, the application must also include a written statement from the person with day-to-day management responsibility for the facility explaining that they have read and understand the Minnesota J-1 visa waiver guidelines and will comply with state and federal waiver requirements.
+If the application is signed by anyone else in the organization, the application must also include a written statement from the person with day–to–day management responsibility for the facility explaining that they have read and understand the Minnesota J–1 visa waiver guidelines and will comply with state and federal waiver requirements.

 - The application must demonstrate a bona fide offer and acceptance of full–time employment at a health facility (a copy of the complete contract) and must agree to begin employment at such facility within 90 days of receiving a waiver.